Abdul-Samad2001/Devxeron/README.md

 https://abdul-samad2001.github.io/Devxeron/

 ## Current Status
 The site is live with my professional contact info and resume.
-I am currently working on my SQL and SQA projects and will be adding them to the "Projects" section shortly.
+I am currently working on my SQL and SQA projects and will be adding them to the "Projects" section shortly.Right now, there is placeholder content in that section.

 ## The Tech Stack
 - **Languages:** HTML5, CSS3, JavaScript